The Hunger Games: Cultural impact

-The Hunger Games, alongside Brave, has been credited with increasing female interest in archery.
+The Hunger Games, along with 2012 film Brave, have been credited with increasing female interest in archery.
 Immediately following the release of the first Hunger Games film, many archery vendors experienced a significant upsurge in business, with their lessons fully booked and recurve bows on long periods of back-order.
 In a 2016 report, approximately half of the girl archers surveyed were influenced by The Hunger Games to take up the sport.